Paige Pearce

+Career

+Pearce won two medals at the 2018 Pan American Archery Championships held in Medellín, Colombia: the gold medal in the mixed team compound event and the bronze medal in the women's team compound event.

-In 2019, she won the bronze medal in the women's individual event at the Pan American Games held in Lima, Peru.
+In 2019, Pearce won the bronze medal in the women's individual event at the Pan American Games held in Lima, Peru.
 In 2020, she won the women's compound event at the Vegas Shoot held in Las Vegas, United States.
-She also competed in the inaugural Lockdown Knockout tournament organised by World Archery where she was ultimately eliminated by Sara López of Colombia.
+Pearce also competed in the inaugural Lockdown Knockout tournament organised by World Archery where she was ultimately eliminated by Sara López of Colombia.

-She won the bronze medal in the women's team compound event at the 2021 World Archery Championships held in Yankton, South Dakota, United States.
+Pearce won the bronze medal in the women's team compound event at the 2021 World Archery Championships held in Yankton, South Dakota, United States.
 She also competed in the women's individual compound and compound mixed team events.

-In January 2022, she finished in second place in the Women’s Open Pro event at the Lancaster Archery Classic held near Lancaster, Pennsylvania, United States.
+In January 2022, Pearce finished in second place in the Women's Open Pro event at the Lancaster Archery Classic held near Lancaster, Pennsylvania, United States.

-She represented the United States at the 2022 World Games held in Birmingham, Alabama, United States.
+Pearce represented the United States at the 2022 World Games held in Birmingham, Alabama, United States.
 She won the bronze medal in the women's compound event.
 She defeated Toja Ellison of Slovenia in her bronze medal match.
+In that same year, Pearce won three medals at the Pan American Archery Championships held in Santiago, Chile, including the gold medal in the women's individual compound event.

+In 2024, she won three medals at the World Field Archery Championships held in Lac La Biche, Canada: she won the gold medal in the women's individual compound event, the silver medal in the women's team compound event and the silver medal in the mixed team compound event.